UBC-DSCI/introduction-to-datascience/README.md

   don't "disappear" in the rest of the text.
 So for example, if I have a `,` in the text, I should do something like  "here is some text about the comma (`,`)".
 Or for `<-`, we should do "something like this assignment operator (`<-`)".
   There are likely exceptions to this rule though.
+- Book titles in the text should be typeset in italics (e.g. *R for Data Science*)

 #### Code blocks
 - Use the knitr label format `##-[name with only alphanumeric + hyphens]` where